 The audit committee pre-approves all audit and non-audit services performed by our external auditor.
-For more information relating to the fees billed by our external auditor for audit services in 2022 and 2021, see "Appointment of Auditors" above under "Matters to be Acted Upon at the Meeting".
+For more information relating to the fees billed by our external auditor for audit services in 2023 and 2022, see "Appointment of Auditors" above under "Matters to be Acted Upon at the Meeting".

-Corporate Governance and Compensation Committee Current Members Each of the members of the corporate governance and compensation committee is independent and is familiar with corporate governance and compensation practices. • Glenn A. McNamara (Chair) • Kenneth S. Stickland • Mary-Jo E. Case 100% independent This committee is required to be composed of at least three directors appointed by the board, the majority of which are to be independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
-Membership changes during 2022 Ms. Heather J. Culbert ceased to be a member of this committee upon her retirement from the board on May 18, 2022.
+Corporate Governance and Comper nsation Committee Current Members Each of the members of the corporate governance and compensation committee is independent and is familiar with corporate governance and compensation practices. • Glenn A. McNamara (Chair) • Kenneth S. Stickland • Mary-Jo E. Case 100% independent This committee is required to be composed of at least three directors appointed by the board, the majority of which are to be independent within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+Membership changes during 2023 and proposed changes There were no changes to the membership of the corporate governance and compensation committee during 2023 and there are no proposed changes to the membership thereof as of the date of this information circular - proxy statement.
 Mandate Our board has delegated to the corporate governance and compensation committee responsibility to review matters relating to corporate governance and our human resource policies and compensation of our directors, officers and employees.
-These responsibilities include, but are not limited to: • facilitating independent functioning of the board; • annually reviewing the mandates of the board and its committees and recommending to the board such amendments to those mandates as the committee believes are necessary or desirable; • reviewing on a periodic basis the composition of the board and ensuring that an appropriate number of independent directors sit on the board, analyzing the needs of the board and recommending nominees who meet such needs; • evaluating, at least annually, the effectiveness of the board as a whole, the committees of the board and the contribution of individual directors, including considering the appropriate size of the board; • recommending suitable candidates for nominees for election or appointment as directors, and recommending the criteria governing the overall composition of the board and governing the desirable individual characteristics for directors; • establishing, reviewing and updating periodically a Code of Conduct and Code of Ethics for Senior Officers and ensuring that management has established a system to monitor compliance with these codes; • reviewing and recommending to the board compensation to be paid to members of the Board; • reviewing the compensation and benefits package for senior management positions; • approving our compensation and variable pay plans; and • assessing at least annually, the compensation of our President and Chief Executive Officer.
-A complete copy of the corporate governance and compensation committee mandate is available on our website at www.wcap.ca.
-Mandate changes in 2022 There were no changes to the mandate of the corporate governance and compensation committee in 2022.
+These responsibilities include, but are not limited to: • facilitating independent functioning of the board; • annually reviewing the mandates of the board and its committees and recommending to the board such amendments to those mandates as the committee believes are necessary or desirable; • reviewing on a periodic basis the composition of the board and ensuring that an appropriate number of independent directors sit on the board, analyzing the needs of the board and recommending nominees who meet such needs; evaluating, at least annually, the effectiveness of the board as a whole, the committees of the board and the contribution of individual directors, including considering the appropriate size of the board; recommending suitable candidates for nominees for election or appointment as directors, and recommending the criteria governing the overall composition of the board and governing the desirable individual characteristics for directors; establishing, reviewing and updating periodically a Code of Conduct and Code of Ethics for Senior Officers and ensuring that management has established a system to monitor compliance with these codes; reviewing and recommending to the board compensation to be paid to members of the Board; reviewing and recommending to the Board performance objectives and the compensation package for the Chief Executive Officer, including evaluating the performance and integrity of the Chief Executive Officer periodically;